athultr1997/travel-log/README.md

 1. cors: for seperate frontend and backend
 1. helmet: for secure requests
 1. morgan: for logging requests
+1. mongoose: for database management
+1. dotnev: for environment variables

 #### Dev Dependencies
 1. eslint